atetz/atetz.github.io/_src/posts/mra-beeline.md

 ---
-title: How I used a MyRouteApp gpx with my Beeline moto II
+title: How I used a MyRouteApp GPX with my Beeline moto II
 date: 2025-05-28
 ---

 <details name="TLDR">
   <summary>In a hurry?
 Click here for a TLDR</summary>
-  <p>Testing out my new Beeline Moto II motorbike navigation, I ran into some compatibility issues with my routes created with the MyRouteApp.
-Upon inspecting both files I noticed a difference in the gpx file structure.
-Since a gpx is defined in XML I created small tool using JavaScript and XSLT to convert the MyRouteApp file to a Beeline compatible file.
+  <p>While testing out my new Beeline Moto II motorbike navigation, I ran into some compatibility issues with my routes created with MyRouteApp.
+Namely, losing the turn-by-turn navigation while going off track.
+My short roadside frustration turned into a deep dive into GPX files and how to integrate the MyRouteApp format with my Beeline.
+Upon inspecting both files, I noticed a difference in the GPX file structure.
+Since a GPX is defined in XML, I decided to make a tool in vanilla JavaScript and XSL that will transform the file for me.
+And since there are other users with the same issue, I thought it would be nice to share my solution and make it available to anyone that can benefit from it.
 You can find the tool <a href="/utils/MyRouteApp-to-beeline" target = "_self">here</a></p>
 </details>

 ### Intro